mysidewalk/nationwide-evi-data/README.md

 # Nationwide Economic Vulnerability Index Data

-The data, site, repository, and all other related materials here are made available only under the License at [LICENSE.md](LICENSE.md) and your continued use of any of the foregoing items signifies your acceptance of any changes to the agreement described in the License.
+The data, site, repository, and all other related materials here are made available only under the License at [LICENSE.md](LICENSE.md).
+Your continued use of any of the foregoing items signifies your acceptance of any changes to the agreement described in the License.
+The last date of any updates to data or License will always be stated at the bottom of this document.

 Two formats of the data are available:
 - A [geojson version](us-counties-evi.geojson)